Finnish war children: Fate

 After the war, Finland experienced times of economic hardship, and also substantial insecurity with regard to the Soviet Union's plans for Finland, which resulted in the delay of the return of the children for several years.
-Ultimately, about 20% of the war children stayed with their foster families after the war, who often adopted them.
-Many more returned to Sweden as adults, when the prolonged post-war hardship in Finland pushed large contingents of unemployed Finns to Sweden's booming economy in the 1950s-60s.
+Ultimately, about 10% of the war children stayed with their foster families after the war, who often adopted them.
+Many more returned to Sweden as adults, when the prolonged post-war hardship in Finland pushed large contingents of unemployed Finns to Sweden's booming economy in the 1950s-1960s.

-2005 film – Mother of Mine
+In popular culture

 Mother of Mine (Finnish: Äideistä parhain, Swedish: Den bästa av mödrar) is a 2005 Finnish-Swedish film directed by Klaus Härö about a Finnish war child who is sent by his mother to live in Sweden during World War II.
 The film is based on a novel by Heikki Hietamies.
 It received good reviews from the Finnish press, and was selected as Finland's submission for Best Foreign Language Film at the 78th Academy Awards.

+Sörjen som blev (2019, Albert Bonniers Förlag), translated into Finnish as Sina olet suruni (2020), is a book by Anna Takanen about her father's experience as a Finnish war child.She adapted the memoir for the stage and performed it with the National Swedish Touring Theatre in 2021.
+The book was translated into Finnish as Sina olet suruni (2020).